Newly Diagnosed Diabetes: What To Know

 With diet and lifestyle modifications, you really can turn your health around and put your type 2 diabetes into reversal or remission.

-If you have been newly diagnosed with type 1 or type 2 diabetes, speak to your health care provider.
+If you have been newly diagnosed with type 2 diabetes, speak to your health care provider.
 They will be able to provide you with more knowledge and resources that can help you through this time.
 But most importantly of all, know that you are not alone and that there is a community of people out there just like you willing to help you through this.

 Explore More